Associate Professor, Texas Tech University

 “By communing with the works found in The Common (works in which, according to Editor in Chief Jennifer Acker, “people react against their environments”) and entering into another’s consciousness, students are able to reflect upon their own stories of change and new beginnings, of leaving home and those friendships that helped shape and fortify them so that they could venture into the unknown, into Lowell, into all that college has to offer.
 The Common returns them to this, makes them more aware of this moment and of the role of place in their lives.
 It deepens this experience, enriches it, and—ideally—makes them more here now.”

-Julian Zabalbeascoa is an adjunct instructor in the University of Massachusetts Lowell’s Honors College and, with Sean Conway, leads the Honors College’s study abroad program in San Sebastian, Spain.
+Julian Zabalbeascoa is a visiting professor in the University of Massachusetts Lowell’s Honors College and, with Sean Conway, leads the Honors College’s study abroad program in San Sebastian, Spain.
 His short stories have recently appeared or are forthcoming in Glimmer Train (1st Place Winner in the April 2014 Very Short Fiction contest), Ploughshares, Shenandoah, and Sonora Review, and will be translated into Basque by Asun Garikano for the magazine Erlea.

 What People Say About Teaching The Common